gogonzo/runner/README.md

 ### Creating windows

 Function creates list of windows.
-Because `runner` provide limited functionality, one can create running-window-list which can be further processed by user to obtain desired statistic (eg. window sum). `x` is a vector to be 'runned on' and `k` is a length of window.
+Because `runner` provide limited functionality, one can create running-window-list which can be further processed by user to obtain desired statistic (eg. window sum). `x` is a vector to be 'run on' and `k` is a length of window.
 In this example window length is varying as specified by `k`.
 Provide one value to obtain constant window size.

 ``` r
 library(runner); library(magrittr)